skyfe79/Awesome/README.md

 ## Python

-- [transcribe-anything](https://github.com/zackees/transcribe-anything) - Input a local file or url and this service will transcribe it using Whisper AI
+- [transcribe-anything](https://github.com/zackees/transcribe-anything) - Input a local file or url and this service will transcribe it using Whisper AI.
+Completely private and Free 🤯🤯🤯
 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [chalice](https://github.com/aws/chalice) - Python Serverless Microframework for AWS
 - [Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.